treefishuk/treefishuk.github.io/_posts/2022-12-5-Resources-For-DotNet-Devs.md

 ## Podcasts

 ### [DotNetRocks!](https://www.dotnetrocks.com/)
 So many of the tools and techniques I use on a daily basis I first heard about on this show.
 Carl and Richard are wonderful hosts and the show is fantastic.
-The "better know a framework" segmaent has sent me down many a rabit hole of discovery.
+The "better know a framework" segmaent, with its wonderfully bonkers intro has sent me down many a rabit hole of discovery.